The Night Stalker (1972 film): Subsequent history

 The Night Stalker garnered the highest ratings of any TV film at that time (3c3.2 rating – 48 share).
 That resulted in a 1973 follow-up TV film called The Night Strangler and a planned 1974 film titled The Night Killers, which instead evolved into the 1974–1975 television series Kolchak: The Night Stalker, with McGavin reprising his role in both.
 An episode of the series titled "The Vampire" was an actual sequel to Stalker, deriving its story from characters introduced in the film.
 The "undesirable element" is a holdover from the original script where Gail Foster (Carol Lynley) was more clearly implied to be a Las Vegas prostitute with whom Kolchack was romantically involved.
-This was changed when standards and practices had her changed into a casino employee.
+Standards and Practices had her changed into a casino employee.

 Following the series' cancellation, the franchise was still highly regarded enough to prompt two more TV films, which were created by editing together material from four previous episodes of the series, with some additional narration provided by McGavin as Kolchak to help connect the plot lines.
 No new footage was included.

 Dan Curtis reused footage from The Night Stalker in his 1975 TV film Trilogy of Terror; the drive-in movie Julie Eldridge (Karen Black) and Chad Rogers (Robert Burton) watch, though described as a classic black-and-white film in French with English subtitles, is actually The Night Stalker with the color removed.

 On September 29, 2005 ABC aired a remake of the 1974 series Kolchak: The Night Stalker, titled Night Stalker.
 ABC owned the rights to the original TV films, but not the Universal TV series, and were limited only to using characters that had appeared in the films.